-Law student at Faculty of Law, Administration and International Relations of Andrzej Frycz- Modrzewski Krakow University in Cracow, graduate of Tourism and Recreation at Faculty of Geology, Geophysics and Environmental Protection of AGH University of Science and Technology in Cracow, graduate of International Baccalaureate Diploma Programme administrated by International Baccalaureate with its headquarters in Geneva.
-Member of Student Academic Organisation for Law of Competition and Consumer Protection.
+PhD candidate of Institute of Law Studies of Polish Academy of Sciences.
+Graduate of the Faculty of Law, Administration and International Relations of Andrzej Frycz Modrzewski Krakow University in Cracow, graduate of Tourism and Recreation at Faculty of Geology, Geophysics and Environmental Protection of AGH University of Science and Technology in Cracow, graduate of International Baccalaureate Diploma Programme administrated by International Baccalaureate with its headquarters in Geneva.

-Her professional interests are concentrated on widely understood data protection law, copywrite law and law of competition and consumer protection.
+Her professional interests are concentrated on widely understood data protection law, copywrite law and telecommunications law.

 Agnieszka Kidyba is a graduate of the Cracow University of Technology, in management and marketing, and post-graduate studies in human resources management run by the Institute of Economics, Finance and Management at the Jagiellonian University, and attends lectures at the Capital Company Academy, which are run by the Allerhand Institute.

 Graduate of the Faculty of Law and Administration of the Jagiellonian University in Cracow.
 Since 2017 a member of The Cracow Bar Association.